 Landlords use commercial tenant screening to choose the right renters for their commercial properties.
+They ensure they select applicants who can pay rent on time, treat the property with care, and have no adverse actions in their history that pose a risk.

-How to Conduct Commercial Tenant Screening?
+How To Conduct Commercial Tenant Screening?

 Here are the steps you should follow when screening your commercial applicants: